openshift/openshift-origin-design/designs/virtualization/4.5/Scheduling-section/Scheduling-section.md

 This section contains all the properties that are set from this workload and affect this workload's scheduling.
 The two columns are sorted so the left column is dedicated for label-based kubernetes scheduling policies.
 The right column is dedicated for resources request and management.
-Each field withinthis section will be discussed in a different PR.
+Each field within this section will be discussed in a different PR.